Install¶

 extension from what it calls "BlitzKeys", Saltbox expects them to be there]

 You probably already have the required setup complete.
-You should use your existing Google setup at least to start with.
+You should use your existing setup at least to start with.

 You will likely need to account for differences in the names of remotes.
 Saltbox assumes that you have an rclone remote named google